Planting

 If you are an Aboriginal and Torres Strait Islander owned business and would like to make information on your company available to Zurich and the other corporate members, please determine your eligibility and register as a supplier with Supply Nation.

-To support our risk assessment, we maintain a database of high-risk countries and high-risk goods and services based on data and reports from reputable NGOs and our own internal expert judgement.
-Our assessment of high-risk goods and services categories is based upon the prevalence of human rights issues reported and an assessment of working practices at industry or sector level.
+We then seek to identify the goods and services categories and countries where the potential risk of adverse impacts to human rights issues is highest.
+To identify high-risk goods and services categories, we consider data and reports from reputable NGOs and our own internal expert judgement.
+Our assessment is based upon the prevalence of human rights issues reported and an assessment of working practices at industry or sector level.
+Our assessment of high-risk countries is based on:

 • The reported prevalence of human rights issues.